vogelito/glacierprotocol/_docs/overview/attack-surface.md

   based on the popular Glacier Protocol
 ---

-This list describes the attack surface and other failure points for Glacier.
+This list describes the attack surface and other failure points for CryptoGlacier.
 We include only attacks and failures limited in scope to specific coins.
-Attacks and failures related to the Bitcoin ecosystem as a whole (newly discovered cryptographic flaws, critical Bitcoin protocol security or scalability failures, etc.) are not included as most are equally likely to impact the value of all Bitcoins whether or not they are secured with Glacier.
+Attacks and failures related to the broader crypto ecosystem as a whole (newly discovered cryptographic flaws, critical Bitcoin protocol security or scalability failures, etc.) are not included as most are equally likely to impact the value of all crypto whether or not they are secured with CryptoGlacier.

-This list assumes no security measures from [Extend Glacier security](../extend/security.md) are implemented.
+This list assumes no security measures from [Extend CryptoGlacier security](../extend/security.md) are implemented.

 Most attacks require the presence of malware, either in or near the quarantined environment.
-We'll therefore inventory two layers of Glacier's attack surface:
+We'll therefore inventory two layers of CryptoGlacier's attack surface:

 * Ways in which a malware infection might occur
 * Ways in which a critical failure might happen (possibly, but not necessarily, due to a malware infection)